X-Plane/xptools/src/WEDDocs/index.markdown

 ### The Library Preview Pane ###

-The library preview pane, numbered 2 in [Figure 2][34], shows an accurate, real-time preview of some (but not all) art assets.
+The library preview pane, numbered 2 in [Figure 3](#wedwindow), shows an accurate, real-time preview of some (but not all) art assets.
 When you select a `.pol` file in the library pane, the pane will be filled with the texture defined by that polygon asset.
 When you select a '.lin', '.for', `.obj` or `.agp` file in the library pane, a 3-D preview of the object or scene will appear in the preview pane.
 By clicking and dragging this preview, you can change your perspective, and you can zoom in using the scroll wheel on your mouse.

-Previews for some '.fac' files are available.
+Rotate the preview object to see all wall types available for the facade.
+This works even if there are more than 4 wall types-just keep spinning !
+Facades also can change in appearance depending on the height and width of any given wall.
+Drag the mouse holding the right button (as opposed to the left button, which is used to rotate the object) to change the height and width of the preview object and note the changes in appearance.

 If there is  more than one variant of the .fac file, you can also use the button in the preview pane to toggle through the options.
 Keep in mind that X-Plane will select one at random every time scenery is loaded--there is no way to specify a variant the simulator should always use, so make sure your scenery design looks acceptable with _any_ of these variants.

 ### The Hierarchy Pane ###

 ![The hierarchy pane in WED][image-24]

-[cap]**Figure 5**: The hierarchy pane in WED[/cap]
+<p class="cap"><strong>Figure 5</strong>: The hierarchy pane in WED</p>

-The hierarchy pane, numbered 6 in [Figure 2][35] and shown enlarged in [Figure 5][36], shows every element currently in the scenery package.
+The hierarchy pane, numbered 6 in [Figure 3](#wedwindow) and shown enlarged in [Figure 5][36], shows every element currently in the scenery package.

 Using this pane, you can select an element or group by clicking on it.
 This will highlight that element in both the hierarchy and map panes.
 By double-clicking on an entity in the hierarchy, you can rename it.